 - Complete an Applicant Intake Form and submit a copy of your resume.
 This is our indication that you plan to apply.

-- Attend an Applicant Intake Appointment (mandatory if you haven't met with HPA in the past year).
+- Schedule an Applicant Intake Appointment (mandatory if you haven't met with HPA in the past year).
 Contact HPA to schedule.

 - Read through Section I of the Applicant Handbook, provided at the workshop (available to alums on our Applicant Resources website).
 Be sure that you understand the steps and timelines involved.

 - Decide who you will ask for letters of recommendation, and make appointments with them in order to ask in person.
 See the Request for Letter of Recommendation form for details—provide each recommender with a copy of the form.

 - Schedule a Pre-Application Interview (“PAI”) with the Office of Health Professions Advising.
 Interview sign ups will take place starting in January.

 - Work on HPA Preapplication Profile and writing your activities list, short essay answers, and autobiography (as described in the Applicant Handbook).
 At least one week before your scheduled interview, you will submit one copy of these documents to Health Professions Advising.
 Keep a copy for your files.
 What you give us on these forms will help to focus your interview and committee letter on issues that would be of interest to medical schools.

 We look forward to helping you navigate the process of applying to and getting accepted to health professional school!
 We enjoy guiding you through this process and supporting your applications, and we hope that you will keep us informed of all developments and decisions throughout your application cycle.